rzippo/drawio-latex/readme.md

 The command will call `drawio` to export the diagram as `figure.pdf`, and then use `includegraphics` to include the latter.

 > All options given to `includediagram` will be passed to `includegraphics`.
-It thus behaves like a transparent wrapper that adds support for `.drawio` files
+It thus behaves like a transparent wrapper that adds support for `.drawio` files.

 Note that, on subsequent builds, `drawio` is called again only if `figure.drawio` is newer than `figure.pdf`.

 ## To remove it before submission

-In many cases, like to submit to publications which use their own LaTeX environments, you cannot use this package in your final code (as the `drawio` command will not be available).
+In many cases, like to submit to publications which use their own LaTeX environments, you cannot use this package in your final document (as the `drawio` command will not be available).

 However it is still useful to improve workflow up to final version, and it's easy to remove as a last step: